coley-tosto/TPM_interactive_network/README.md

-# Interactive Network for the Te Pūnaha Matatini Group
+# Interactive Network for Te Pūnaha Matatini
 This group is comprised on individuals from a wide variety of backgrounds who are all interested in understanding **complex** systems.
 They bring together researchers from tertiary institutions, government institutes, provate sector organizations, and marae communities from all throughout Aotearoa New Zeland.
 You can read more about this incredible group [here](https://www.tepunahamatatini.ac.nz/)

 This repository contains code related to a ShinyApp which attempts to visualize how this huge diversity of individuals comes together in collaboration.